peteroupc/html3dutil/tutorials/surfaces.md

 General-purpose curves include:

-* **B&eacute;zier curves.** These are curves defined by two endpoints, and one or more _control points_, which control the shape of the curve but don't necessarily lie on the curve.
-B&eacute;zier curves are created using the {@link H3DU.BezierCurve} class.
-* **B-Spline curves.** These are more general curves than B&eacute;zier curves, where here, every point can be a control point, including the end points.
-B-Spline curves include **NURBS** curves (nonuniform and rational B-Spline curves, with weights and non-uniform knots), making them a powerful way of setting the behavior of a curve.
+* **B-spline curves.** These curves consist of control points (which control the shape of the curve but don't necessarily lie on the curve), and a _knot vector_, which controls the behavior of the control points.
+B-spline curves include **NURBS** curves (nonuniform and rational B-spline curves, with weights and non-uniform knots), making them a powerful way of setting the behavior of a curve.
 B-Spline curves are created using the {@link H3DU.BSplineCurve} class.
+* **B&eacute;zier curves.** These are curves in which the first and last control point are the curve's endpoints.
+B&eacute;zier curves are a subset of B-spline curves and are created using the {@link H3DU.BSplineCurve.fromBezierCurve}
+method.

 Special curves include the following.
 All of these classes are supplemental extras.